mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 // ...
 ```

 This way we create an injector which has all providers from the `_viewContainerRef` (which are all the providers visible at this position of the component tree), as well as all the local ones.
-In order to instantiate all the providers associated to the keys in the `defer` object we can:
+In order to instantiate all the providers associated with the keys in the `defer` object we can:

 ```javascript
 var deferPromises = tokens.map((token: string) => injector.get(token))